abyala/advent-2016-clojure/README.md

   since I need that sorted by `distance` without wanting that to be part of the state itself.
 But other than that, it's a fairly simple solution.
   * *End result:* The running time dropped in half, from 5.4 seconds to 2.7 seconds.
 This meets my expectations.

+* Day 12
+  * Nothing too interesting.
+I feel like I've done this before, but in fairness I did years 2017-2020 before 2020.
+  * Why do I get the sinking feeling that I'll be extending this little computer in future problems?